-Taken from Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents -and carers (2018) HM Government
+Taken from Information Sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) HM Government

-Appendix 9 Role of the Designated Safeguarding Lead (DSL) and Deputies
+Appendix 10 Role of the Designated Safeguarding Lead (DSL) and Deputy

-Governing bodies should appoint an appropriate member of staff, from the school leadership team, to take the role of designated safeguarding lead.
+Governing bodies, proprietors and management committees should appoint an appropriate member of staff, from the school leadership team, to take the role of designated safeguarding lead.
 The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit within the role-holders job description.
 This person should have the appropriate status and authority within the establishment to carry out the duties of the post.
 They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so and to contribute to the assessment of children.

-Deputy safeguarding leads
+Deputy designated safeguarding leads

-Deputy safeguarding leads should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
+Hardwick Primary School has two deputy designated safeguarding leads.
+Any deputies should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.

-Whilst the activities of the designated safeguarding lead can be delegated to appropriately training Deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.
+Whilst the activities of the designated safeguarding lead can be delegated to appropriately training deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.